Luis Arraez Player Props: Marlins vs. Tigers

 Luis Arraez At The Plate

-- He ranks first in batting average, first in on base percentage, and 33rd in slugging among qualified hitters in MLB.
+- Among qualified hitters in baseball, he ranks first in batting average, first in on-base percentage, and 37th in slugging.

-- He has gone deep in three games this season (3.1%), homering in 0.7% of his chances at the plate.
+- He has hit a long ball in 3.0% of his games this season, and 0.7% of his chances at the plate.

-- In 35.7% of his games this season, he has scored at least once.
+- In 35.4% of his games this year, he has scored at least once.
 And he's had seven games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.